aroberge/nonstandard/README.md

 ### Automatically processing a file - 2

-You can also activate some transformations by inserting them between `nonstandard` and the name of your python script on the command line.
+You can also activate some transformations by inserting them on the command line between `nonstandard` and the name of your python script on the command line.

 ```python